Best VPN for Streaming in 2026: 10 Tools Ranked and Compared

 - App UI isn't as polished as NordVPN or Surfshark

-- Streaming unblocking is solid but not class-leading
+- Streaming unblocking is solid but not top-tier

-- US-based company (within 5 Eyes jurisdiction) — a real consideration for privacy-focused users
+- US-based company (within 5 Eyes jurisdiction) — a real consideration if privacy is key

 6. IPVanish — Best VPN for Fire TV and Kodi Users

-IPVanish has carved out a very specific niche: Fire TV Stick users and Kodi enthusiasts.
-Most VPN Fire TV apps are awkward ports clearly designed for desktop first — IPVanish's was purpose-built for that platform, and the difference is immediately obvious.
-Navigating it with a TV remote actually makes sense.
-Unlimited connections, solid speeds, and a clean interface round it out.
+IPVanish found its niche: Fire TV Stick users and Kodi enthusiasts.
+Most VPN Fire TV apps feel like awkward desktop ports — IPVanish's was purpose-built for that platform, and it shows.
+Using it with a TV remote actually makes sense.
+Plus unlimited connections, solid speeds, and a clean interface.

-Speed performance is consistently above average in US and EU testing — not NordVPN-level, but nothing to complain about.
-Unblocking is decent for mainstream platforms, though it occasionally struggles with international Netflix libraries compared to NordVPN or CyberGhost.
-If Fire TV is your primary device, though, nothing else on this list comes close.
+Speed performance is consistently above average on US and EU servers — not NordVPN-level, but nothing to complain about.
+Unblocking works for most things, though it occasionally stumbles with international Netflix libraries compared to NordVPN or CyberGhost.
+But if Fire TV is your main device, nothing else on this list comes remotely close.

 Key Features: